revk/ESP32-Faikin/Manuals/Controls.md

 Making changes has immediate effect, and changes by other means, such as IR remote, show immediately (within seconds).

-The one exception is the fan "Night" mode, where available.
-This can be set but it seems there is no way to tell it has been set, so this only shows if set from this interface.

 ## Automated controls

 The automated controls allow a separate layer of controls to be applied.
 These work by setting "Cool" and "Heat" as needed to achieve a desired temperature, much like the air-con's own "Auto" mode.
 But with more options.